Huguitis/aoi.js-documentation/src/functions/util/hasPermsInChannel.md

 ---
 title: $hasPermsInChannel
-description: $hasPermsInChannel will check if the user has one of the required permission in the given channel and executes the command if they do.
+description: $hasPermsInChannel will check if the user has one of the required permission in the given channel.
 id: hasPermsInChannel
 ---

-`$hasPermsInChannel` will check if the user has one of the required permission in the given channel and executes the command if they do.
+`$hasPermsInChannel` will check if the user has one of the required permission in the given channel.

 ## Usage